 How to Build a Keezer Collar

 I had my lumber and parts ready to go.
-This was actually much easier than I thought it would be to accomplish.
+This was much easier than I thought it would be to accomplish.

 1. Make Sure The Wood Collar Fits